datalocaltmp/datalocaltmp.github.io/assets/presentations/bsides-mtl/bsides-mtl.md

 -->

-# Example: `libosutils.so` Traditional Debugging
+# Example:  Debugging `libosutils.so`

-* Traditional Debugging process would look something like:
-    * Reviewing the function in a decompiler
-    * Attaching your debugger of choice
+1. Decompile `libosutils.so` with your tool of choice and examine `getProcessName`
+    * Static portion of our analysis

+2. Run your game with GDB attached and set a breakpoint on `getProcessName`
+    * Dynamic portion of our analysis

-    * Setting breakpoints on the crashing function
+3. Setting breakpoints within the crashing function
     * In this instance it would be good to set a breakpoint just prior to the crashing instruction at `0x2c9b0`
     * Taking detailed notes on the execution flow prior to the crash to understand the program state prior to the crash

+4. Iterate, iterate, iterate
 ---

 <!--